 • Forgetting affiliate or online income

-These mistakes can add up significantly over a year.
+These mistakes can add up significantly across the year.

 As your PT business grows, the goal should be: